koust/koustMoviePlayer/README.md

 # KoustMoviePlayer

 KoustMoviePlayer is a custom player for iOS.
-It's similar to Netflix Player and Almost , available all features.
+It's similar to Netflix's Player and it is almost available with its all features.

 ## Preview [Movie]